Eelkevd/Blog-Laravel/readme.md

 A blog application to share your writings and comments with the world!
 A pair programming collaboration of Eelke, Jorik & Esmeralda, both working mostly on Eelke's laptop and github account (although Jorik and Esmeralda are collaborators on that github account).

-A blog apllication build with laravel based on the userstories as described in the CodeGorilla assignment of week 6 (discussed down below) and a working online demo with Heroku.
+A blog apllication build with laravel based on the userstories as described in the CodeGorilla assignment of week 7 (discussed down below) and a working online demo with Heroku.

 ## Follow the progression: https://trello.com/b/FlXnsQWy/blog-laravel-week-7

-## Description of the application
-On the homepage there is not much to see, but you can go to the "Blogs" page, the "Categories" page, the "Create category" page or the "Create blog" page.
-The Blogs page is the overview page with all the blog titles and publishing dates.
-The reader can click on each title to go to the page of the specific blog to read the blog or/and leave a comment to the specific blog.
-The comments will be displayed below the blog text on the page of the blog.
-The Categories page is the place to find all blogs of a certain category.
-Select one of the categories and get an overview page like the Blog page with only the blogs of that category.
-At the Create category page you can create your own category, so you or others are able to create a blog and adjust it to your new unique created category!
-Last but not least, at the Create blog page you can write your own blog with a title & blog text, adjust it to one or more categories with the checkboxes and submit it to the database so everbody can read your blog!

-### Workflow
+### Workflow Week 7
 - monday: read new userstories, made new shared Trello, updated old Github repository and readme, Userstory W6-006, W6-002 work in progress;
 - tuesday: watched laracast episode 17, Userstory W6-002, W6-009, W6-011 & W7-002 finished, Userstory W7-001 work in progress, made first release version master branch on Github;
-- wednesday: brainstorm project week 9, Soft skill lesson, watched videos & feedback job interview, Userstory W6-7-003 finished, Userstory W7-001, W7-004 & W7-009 work in progress;
+- wednesday: brainstorm project week 9, Soft skill lesson, watched videos & feedback job interview, Userstory W7-003 finished, Userstory W7-001, W7-004 & W7-009 work in progress;
-- thursday:
-- friday:
+- thursday: Userstory W7-004 finished, W7-009, W6-008 work in progress, Eelke sick at home :(
+- friday: W7-009 works only locally, removed W6-008 (not working on heroku), Esmeralda not present, fixed bugs & improved code;

 ## Look for the latest online demo at: https://sheltered-reef-90572.herokuapp.com/articles/home